Cory T. Williams

 Cory T. Williams is an American attorney and Democratic politician from the U.S. state of Oklahoma.
-He currently served in the Oklahoma House of Representatives as the District 34 State Representative from 2009 to 2019.
+He served in the Oklahoma House of Representatives as the District 34 State Representative from 2009 to 2019.
 The seat was formerly held by Terry Ingmire, a Republican.
 He was first elected to the seat in 2008.

 Early life and career

 Born and raised in Stillwater, Cory Williams graduated in 1996 from Stillwater High School.
 Williams attended Oklahoma State University, where he was an active student leader.
 Williams completed his B.S. in political science with an emphasis in Applied Politics in 2001 and an M.S. in International Trade and Development from the OSU School of International Studies in 2003.
 While in graduate school Williams was awarded the Boeing Company Fellowship for his overseas work with American Airlines.
 He completed his J.D. degree from Oklahoma City University School of Law in 2006.

 After completing law school, Cory decide to return to Stillwater in 2006 to raise his sons, Kase and Canton.
 Currently, Cory runs a law firm in Stillwater and is an active member of the Payne County, Oklahoma and American Bar Associations.

 Cory sits on the Board of the Stillwater YMCA, and the Board of the Payne County Youth Shelter.